 🧾 Iron Water Filter Buyers Guide

 You’ll find it much easier to settle on the best iron filter for well water in your home when you have a clear idea of exactly how to remove iron and what to look for in a good whole house iron filter.

 🤔 How Does Iron Get Into Water?

-If your well water is exposed to rusty or corroded plumbing, this is another common way for iron to contaminate it.
-Both your well’s casing and the pipes leading into, and through, your home may be made from iron, and when iron gets old, it rusts – there’s no avoiding it.
+If your well water is exposed to rusty or corroded plumbing, this is another common cause of iron contamination.
+Both your well’s casing and the pipes leading into your home may be made from iron, and when iron gets old, it rusts.

 💡 Effects of Iron in Water